alfonsof/azure-python-examples/azurefunctionblobcopy/README.md

         * `<STORAGE_ACCOUNT_OUT>`- Storage Account name for output target.
         * `<ACCOUNT_KEY_OUT>` - Account Key of the Storage Account for output target.

-* Run your function project locally
+* Run your function project locally.

   You can run your function locally.